Parks in Atlanta: Beltline

-The BeltLine, a former rail corridor that forms a 22-mile loop around Atlanta's central neighborhoods, has been acquired and transformed into public space.
-Most of the corridor opened in the late-2000s as a walking path, with plans for development of multi-use trails and, eventually, public transit.
-A trail has already been constructed near the West End neighborhood, while another one, under construction as of 2012, will connect Piedmont Park to Inman Park.
-BeltLine projects will increase Atlanta's park space by 40%, including two new parks: Historic Fourth Ward Park, now open, and Westside Park.
+The Beltline, a former rail corridor that forms a 22 mi loop around Atlanta's central neighborhoods, has been acquired and transformed into public space.
+Most of the corridor opened in the late 2000s as a walking path, with plans for development of multi-use trails and, eventually, public transit.
+A trail has been constructed near the West End neighborhood, while another one, under construction as of 2012, will connect Piedmont Park to Inman Park.
+Beltline projects will increase Atlanta's park space by 40%, including two new parks: Historic Fourth Ward Park and Shirley Clarke Franklin Park.

 PATH

-In addition to BeltLine trails, PATH maintains a network of biking and walking trails in Metro Atlanta, including one that traverses Atlanta's east side, traveling past the Carter Center and through Freedom Park.
+In addition to Beltline trails, PATH maintains a network of biking and walking trails in Metro Atlanta, including one that traverses Atlanta's east side, past the Carter Center and through Freedom Park.

 PATH400 will be a major addition to the PATH network through Buckhead.

 The Cheshire Farm Trail lines the South Fork of Peachtree Creek from Lindbergh Ave. to Cheshire Bridge Road, and Maiden Trail parallels Ponce de Leon Avenue in Virginia-Highland.